AdobeDocs/experience-manager-65.it-IT/help/sites-classic-ui-authoring/classic-personalization-campaigns-email.md

 ---
 title: E-mail marketing
 seo-title: E-mail Marketing
-description: Le comunicazioni di e-mail marketing, come le newsletter, sono una parte importante delle campagne marketing, in quanto utili a veicolare i contenuti verso i lead.
-In AEM è possibile creare newsletter a partire da contenuti AEM esistenti, nonché aggiungere nuovi contenuti specifici per le newsletter.
+description: Il marketing via e-mail (ad esempio le newsletter) è una parte importante di qualsiasi campagna di marketing, in quanto viene utilizzato per inviare contenuti ai lead.
+In AEM, puoi creare newsletter da contenuti AEM esistenti e aggiungere nuovi contenuti, specifici alle newsletter.
 seo-description: E-mail marketing (for example, newsletters) are an important part of any marketing campaign as you use them to push content to your leads.
 In AEM, you can create newsletters from existing AEM content as well as add new content, specific to the newsletters.
 uuid: 565943bf-fe37-4d5c-98c3-7c629c4ba264
 contentOwner: User